cortex-js/compute-engine/src/docs/reference-collections.md

 [&quot;**Rank**&quot;, _collection_]{.signature}

-Returns the number of dimensions of the collection, that is the number of axes.
+Returns the number of dimensions of the collection, that is the number of its axes.

-A vector or list has rank 1, a matrix has rank 2, a tensor has rank 3, etc.
+A scalar (number) has rank 0, vector or list has rank 1, a matrix has rank 2, a tensor has rank 3, etc.

-Scalars (numbers, string, etc.) have rank 0.

 ```json example
 ["Rank", 5]